Writing Slurm Batch Jobs¶

 to execute multiple instances of the script concurrently, each operating on a different dataset and on different resources. -

-Array Job is used for submitting and running multiple large number of identical tasks in parallel.
+Array Jobs are used for submitting and running multiple large number of identical tasks in parallel.
 They share the same code and execute with similar resource requirements.
 Instead of submitting multiple sequential job, you can submit a single array job, which helps to manage and schedule a large number of similar tasks efficiently.
 This improves efficiency, resource utilization, scalability, and ease of debugging.
-For instance, array jobs can be designed for executing multiple instances of the same task with slight variations in inputs or parameters such as perform FastQC processing on 10 different samples.
+Array jobs can be designed for executing multiple instances of the same task with slight variations in inputs or parameters, such as perform FastQC processing on 10 different samples.

 -

-Mutlithreaded or Multicore Job is used when software inherently support multithreaded parallelism i.e run independent tasks simultaneously on multicore processors.
+Mutlithreaded or Multicore Jobs are used when software inherently supports multithreaded parallelism, i.e, run independent tasks simultaneously on multicore processors.
 For instance, there are numerous software such as MATLAB, FEBio, Xplor-NIH support running multiple tasks at the same time on multicore processors.
 Users or programmers do not need to modify the code; you can simply enable multithreaded parallelism by configuring the appropriate options.

 -

-GPU Jobs utilizes the parallel GPUs, which contain numerous cores designed to perform the same mathematical operations simultaneously.
-These examples may be helpful for users with pipelines and software that are designed to run on GPU-based systems and efficiently distribute tasks across cores to process large datasets in parallel.
-Examples of such software include, but are not limited to, Tensorflow, Parabricks, and PyTorch.
+GPU Jobs use massively parallel GPUs, which contain numerous cores designed to perform the same mathematical operations simultaneously.
+These examples can speed up pipelines and software designed to run on GPU-based systems and efficiently distribute tasks across cores to process large datasets in parallel.
+The software must be specially programmed to make use of GPUs, or no gains will be seen.
+Some software can automatically detect available GPUs, and others may require you to supply some sort of configuration.
+AI, deep learning and machine learning software benefit well from GPUs.
+Examples of software using GPUs include, but are not limited to, Tensorflow, PyTorch, and Parabricks.

 -

-Multinode Job is for pipeline/software that can be distributed and run across multiple nodes.
+Multinode Jobs are for pipeline/software that can be distributed and run across multiple nodes.
 For example, MPI based applications/tools such as Quantum Expresso, Amber, LAMMPS, etc.

 Example 1: A Simple Slurm Batch Job¶